 Does your pesky pastor or church community keep emphasizing God’s mission?
 Are there regular reminders of the Great Commission (Matt.
-28:18-20) and the purpose of Holy Spirit in evangelism (Acts 1:8)?
+28:18-20)?
 Never fear!
 Here are the top 10 excuses you can use to get out of sharing your faith!

 1. ) “I don’t know enough.”
 Sure, if you are a follower of Jesus you have heard the gospel message and realize that Jesus has died for your sins and that he was raised from the dead and that in order to have peace with God, you need to trust in Jesus.
 But since you don’t understand supralapsarianism, have a stated position on eschatology or know the biblical languages, you can’t possibly be expected to share your faith in Jesus with others!
 You have to go to seminary for that!
 Duh!

 2.)
 “I evangelize my children.”
 Listen, I’m a parent.
 My priority is my kids, and because I have kids I’m unable to have any interaction with other human beings, so I can’t be expected to talk about Jesus to other people!
 I never see other people!
 Well, except the people that I talk to at work or in the other social encounters I have like the grocery store or the park or school.
 But I’m too busy discipling my kids at all of those places to actually be able to talk to other human beings.
 Plus I don’t know enough to disciple people … except my kids.
 And you can’t share your faith with both your kids and other people!
 You can’t disciple your children and other humans!
 It’s either/or, not both/and.
 Duh!